rails/thor/README.md

 * :array   - is parsed as <tt>--option=one two three</tt>
 * :hash    - is parsed as <tt>--option=name:string age:integer</tt>

-Besides, method_option allows a default value to be given, examples:
+Besides, method_option allows a default value to be given.
+Examples:

     method_options :force => false
     #=> Creates a boolean option with default value false